harrisonchiu/DogIDModel/README.md

     - Done only for 10 epochs so far with peak accuracy of 0.8235 // ~0.73
         - Validation accuracy seems to be the highest at 7th epoch with 0.7440
         - Could still vastly improve past 10 epochs?
+- Train EfficientNetV2-S and EfficientNetV2-M. They perform well, but will need more ram.
 - Train EfficientNetB6 and B7.
     - Larger input image size
         - But most training images are at B5 (~500x500 px) size, so likely little improvements?
-- Create and train own convolutional neural network for fun.
+- Create and train own convolutional neural network.
     - Likely would not do better than our best models

 ### Conclusions